pingidentity/pingdirectory-go-client/configurationapi/docs/CipherSecretKeyResponse.md

 ### NewCipherSecretKeyResponse

-`func NewCipherSecretKeyResponse(keyID string, keyLengthBits int64, ) *CipherSecretKeyResponse`
+`func NewCipherSecretKeyResponse(id string, keyID string, keyLengthBits int64, ) *CipherSecretKeyResponse`

 NewCipherSecretKeyResponse instantiates a new CipherSecretKeyResponse object This constructor will assign default values to properties that have it defined,